 Proud Smiles Dental is a Sandy Springs, GA dentist office that offers solutions for patients suffering from missing teeth.
 Dr. Brenda Paulen will recommend a single dental implant for patients that qualify because it is the next best solution to a natural tooth.
 This type of dental restoration offers many benefits and has an over 95% success rate.

 About a Single Dental Implant

-Dental implants are actually tiny metal screws that are placed in the jaw bone and used to securely hold a dental restoration in place.
+Dental implants are actually tiny metal screws.
+The surgeon places them in the jaw bone and to securely hold a dental restoration in place.
 A single dental implant is the most natural and reliable way to replace a missing tooth.
-The metal screw is surgically implanted into the jaw where the missing tooth is located.
+The dentist surgically implants the metal screw into the jaw where the missing tooth is located.
 After surgery, it will take about three to six months for the site to heal and for the implant to fully fuse with the surrounding bone.

-The next step is for a tiny connector, piece called an abutment, to be attached.
-In a few weeks, a custom made dental crown will either be screwed or cemented to the abutment.
+Next, the dentist attaches a tiny connector, a piece called an abutment.
+In a few weeks, a custom-made dental crown will either be screwed or cemented to the abutment.

 You will care for your dental implant-supported crown the same way you care for your other teeth, by brushing and flossing every day and visiting our Sandy Springs, GA dentist office every six months for a regular oral health checkup.

 When you compare an implant-restored dental crown to a dental bridge or partial dentures, the implant offers many more advantages.
 The adjacent teeth don’t need preparation as they would with a dental bridge.
 A bridge is two dental crowns with a pontic in between them that are fused together.
 The two crowns attach to the ground-down teeth.
 With an implant crown, the two teeth are left alone, undamaged.